TerriaJS/plugin-sample/README.md

 [https://docs.terria.io](https://docs.terria.io/).
 You can also reach us through our [discussion forum](https://github.com/TerriaJS/terriajs/discussions) if you require additional help.

-This plugin repository is a work in progress and will be updated as the plugin interfaces evolve.
+This plugin repository is a work in progress and will be updated as the different APIs evolve.
 Meanwhile expect breaking changes.

 ### Current status
 - [x] Load external plugins in TerriaJS at build time